 CFRW RECOMMENDATIONS FOR THE PROPOSITIONS!

-More debt to fund stem cell research – Issues $5.5 billion
+NO on Proposition 14 (Bonds) More debt to fund stem cell research – Issues $5.5 billion

 in bonds for state stem cell research institute.
 Initiative Statute.

-Split Roll.
-Requires commercial and industrial properties to be taxed
+NO on Proposition 15 (Taxes) Split Roll. commercial and industrial properties to be taxed

 based on market value despite opposition from county assessors who say it cannot be

 implemented.
 Initiative Constitutional Amendment

 NO on Proposition 16 (Affirmative Action) Reintroduces racial discrimination. – Repeals